petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 but what about the original authors themselves?
-If we want them to play along they're going to need to get something out of it, and for most this is going to mean things that tenure committees and funding organizations care about like more publications and citations.
+If we want them to play along they're going to need to get something out of it, and for most this is going to mean things that tenure committees and funding organizations care about like publications and citations.
 There's [evidence](https://arxiv.org/pdf/2508.20747)
-showing that working openly attracts more citations, and here I'll argue that automation will achieve faster time-to-publication with improved quality.
+that working openly attracts more citations, and here I'll argue that automation will achieve faster time-to-publication with improved quality.